-One general rule of thumb that you can apply is that the fruits with a stone, like peaches and plums, are low in pectin, and others, including citrus fruits like oranges, lemons, etc, are high in pectin.
+One general rule of thumb you can apply is that the fruits with a stone, like peaches and plums, are low in pectin, and others, including citrus fruits like oranges, lemons, etc., are high in pectin.

 Also, as the fruit ripens, it starts losing its pectin content.

 Now, coming to the question of how to choose Gelier Zucker.

 What do 1plus1 (or 1:1), 2plus1 (or 2:1) and 3plus1 (or 3:1) mean?

 1plus1 or 1:1 means that the proportion of fruit to Gelier Zucker is 1:1.
 Similarly, 2plus1 or 2:1 implies that the ratio of fruit to Gelier Zucker is 2:1, and 3plus1 or 3:1 means that the proportion of fruit to Gelier Zucker is 3:1.

 3:1 has more jellying agents ( pectin) than 2:1, which in turn has more jellying agents than 1:1.

 Therefore, if you plan to make a jam, jelly, or marmalade at home and use a fruit that is low in pectin, you will need to add 3:1 or 2:1 Gelier Zucker, but if you use a fruit that is high in pectin, you can use 1:1 Gelier Zucker.

 Very ripe fruits also need 3:1 or 2:1 Gelier Zucker.

 Please note that since in 3:1 and 2:1 Gelier Zucker, the proportion of fruit is more than that of sugar, the end product is less sweet and has a lower shelf life.
 Therefore these have preservatives added to increase the shelf life.